Your Healthy Guide to Self CareArticle posted in: Lifestyle

 Psychological stress, including depression, anxiety and anger, may be improved with regular exercise, says a 2020 study, published in Health Psychology.
 Sedentary behavior and isolation can fuel mental distress but aerobic exercise significantly decreased stress levels across the board for the 20 to 45-year-old men and women in just three months.
 “Aerobic exercise training has significant psychological effects even in sedentary yet euthymic adults, adding experimental data on the known benefits of exercise in this population,” researchers explain.

 Hydrate & Fuel Your Body with Whole Foods

-Here at South Beach Diet, we advise you to drink half your body weight in ounces of fluid each day.
+If you’re following the South Beach Diet, we recommend that you to drink half your body weight in ounces of fluid each day.
 From regulating body temperature to preventing infections, proper hydration is necessary for proper health, says Harvard Health.
 Not sure how to up your water ante?
 Here are Five Simple Ways to Get in More Water.

 Want to sleep in later?
 Go for it.
 Want to treat yourself to a movie marathon?
 Grab the remote!
 These are unprecedented times and you should try and look at any extra time on your hands as fueling your energy bank, not being lazy.
 Mental Health America offers several tips to ensure you’re getting a great night’s sleep: